SaiShadow/cosinuss-flutter/README.md

 Users can choose between two modes:
 - **Extreme Focus Mode**:
   - Prioritizes productivity.
-  - Increases work session duration if user is still focused at the end of the work session.
+  - Increases work session duration if the user is still focused at the end of the work session.
 - **Low Stress Mode**:
   - Focuses on well-being.
-  - Reduce work session time if user is highly stressed.
+  - Reduce work session time if the user is highly stressed.
   - Extends breaks when stress levels are elevated.

 ---

 ## Visual & Auditory Feedback

-1. **Colors**: Alerts users about the session change when phone is put in the pheripheral view while working on tasks.
+1. **Colors**: Alerts users about the session change when the phone is put in the peripheral view while working on tasks.
    - **Red for Work**: Motivates users to concentrate.
    - **Blue for Breaks**: Promotes relaxation.
    - **Dark Mode**: Activated during active sessions for a distraction-free environment.